christiancannata/agrispesa/wp-content/plugins/woo-wallet/readme.txt

-=== TeraWallet – Best WooCommerce Wallet System With Cashback Rewards, Partial Payment, Wallet Refunds ===
+=== Wallet for WooCommerce ===
 Contributors: standalonetech, subratamal, moumitaadak
-Tags: woo wallet, woocommerce wallet, digital wallet, user wallet, refund, cashback, partial payment, wallet, wc wallet, woocommerce credits
+Tags: terawallet, woocommerce wallet, digital wallet, cashback, partial payment Requires PHP: 7.4
-Requires PHP: 7.3
-Requires at least: 6.0
+Requires at least: 6.4
-Tested up to: 6.3
+Tested up to: 6.5
-Stable tag: 1.4.9
+Stable tag: 1.5.4
 Donate link: https://donate.stripe.com/fZeaFydax6NNfjWeVc
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-A powerful, extendable WooCommerce wallet system which support payment, partial payment, cashback reward program as well as refund for your WooCommerce store.
+A extendable WooCommerce wallet system which support payment, partial payment, cashback reward program as well as refund for your WooCommerce store.

 == Description ==

+= Maximize Convenience and Savings: Wallet for WooCommerce Facilitates Quick Funds, Cashback, Refunds, and Partial Payments! =

 TeraWallet is an advanced digital wallet and credit system specially designed for WooCommerce.
 It empowers you to offer your customers a seamless payment experience by allowing them to deposit funds into their accounts, transfer money to other users, and make purchases using their wallet balance.